Stochastic averaging for the non-autonomous mixed stochastic differential equations with locally Lipschitz coefficients: Introduction

-We concerned with the averaging principle for a non-autonomous slow-fast system, which is driven by standard Bm and fBm with Hurst parameter $ 1/2<H<1. $ The self-similar and long-range dependence properties of $ B^H $ (if $ H > 1/2 $) make this process a useful driving noise in models arising in physics, telecommunication networks, finance and other fields.
-Since $ B^H $ is not a semimartingale if $ H \neq 1/2 $ \cite{Rogers1997Arbitrage}, the classical It\^{o} theory to construct a stochastic calculus with respect to the fBm is no longer available.
-At present, some new techniques for the definition of stochastic integrals with respect to fBm have been studied by several authors \cite{Nualart2006Malliavin,Biagini2008Stochastic,Mishura2008Stochastic}.
-To overcome this problem in our work, the integral $ \int_0^t{f_1\left( r,u_{r}^{\epsilon} \right)}dW_{r}^{1},\ \int_0^t{f_2\left( r,u_{r}^{\epsilon},v_{r}^{\epsilon} \right)}dW_{r}^{2} $ should be interpreted as an It\^{o} stochastic integral and the integral $ \int_0^t{g_1\left( r,u_{r}^{\epsilon} \right)}dB_{r}^{H} $ as a generalised Riemann-Stieltjes integral in the sense of Z\"{a}hle\cite{Zahle1998Integration} .

-Comparing with the work of Guerra and Nualart \cite{Guerra2008Stochastic}, in which the existence and uniqueness theorem for solutions of multidimensional, time dependent, SDEs driven by fBm with Hurst parameter $ H > 1/2 $ and standard Bm have been proved, the conditional expectation is extended to general expectation on $\big( \varOmega ,\mathcal{F},\left\lbrace \mathcal{F}_t\right\rbrace _{t\geq0},\mathbb{P} \big) $ (where $ \left\lbrace \mathcal{F}_t\right\rbrace _{t\geq0} $ is the $ \sigma $-field generated by the random variables $ W_t^1, W_t^2, B^H_t $ and the $ \mathbb{P} $-null sets) and the coefficients are assumed satisfy local Lipschitz conditions in our work.
-In order to estimates the norm of an integral with respect to $ B^H $ (it will produce some higher order terms) and to deal with the local Lispchitz continuity, some coefficients are assumed to be bounded and the technique of stopping time is used very frequently.
-Further, the existence and uniqueness of solutions is proved at first and the averaging principle for this system is obtained by using the generalized Khasminskii method.

-This paper is organized as follows.
-In Section \ref{sec-2}, we introduce some notations and assumptions that will be used in the analysis of equation (\ref{orginal1}) and presents the main results.
-Section \ref{sec-3} is devoted to proving the existence and uniqueness of solutions.
-In Section \ref{sec-4}, the averaged equation is defined by studying the equation associated to the fast equation and the detailed proof of the strong convergence result is presented by using the technique of time discretization and truncation.
+This paper is organized as follows, in Section \ref{sec-2}, some notations and assumptions which will be used in the analysis of equation (\ref{orginal1}) is introduced and the main results is claimed.
+Section \ref{sec-3} is committed to proving the existence and uniqueness of solutions to \ref{orginal1}.
+In Section \ref{sec-4}, the averaging principle is obtained by using the generalized Khasminskii method where the averaged equation is defined.
 Note that, $ C>0 $ with or without subscripts represents a general constant, the value of which may vary for different cases in this paper.